 I am interested in understanding how genetic context mediates effects of environmental risk factors in neurodegenerative diseases like Alzheimer's disease.

-I graduated from Emory University with a PhD in neuroscience in May of 2017, and shortly thereafter joined the Kaczorowski lab as a postdoctoral associate.
-I am employing a genetically diverse mouse model of Alzheimer's disease to investigate how genetic variability mediates the effects of a high fat diet on Alzheimer's-associated pathogenesis.
-In general, high fat diets increase risk and rate of decline in Alzheimer's disease, though in humans and in our mouse model, this is dependent on an individual's genetic context.
-I use a variety of behavioral, molecular, and computational techniques which will precisely identify which gene candidates and molecular networks are responsible for regulating this variability.
+I graduated from Emory University with a PhD in neuroscience in 2017, and shortly thereafter joined the Kaczorowski lab as a postdoctoral associate.
+I employ a genetically diverse mouse model of Alzheimer's disease to investigate how genetic variability mediates the effects of a high fat diet on Alzheimer's-associated pathogenesis.
+I use a variety of behavioral, molecular, and computational techniques to precisely identify gene candidates and molecular networks that predict whether an individual will be vulnerable or resistant to environmental risk factors.
 Ultimately, these studies should lead to novel therapeutic targets for more personalized treatment strategies for Alzheimer's disease.

 Emory University Ph.D., Neuroscience Advisor: Dr. Gary W. Miller 2011-2017